 - MUGA Scan (Heart Ventricles)

-A very small amount of radioactive "tracer", specific for the organ or tissue to be scanned, is injected into a vein by a Nuclear Medicine technologist.
-Images may be taken during the injection, immediately after the injection, or after a delayed period to allow the tracer to distribute to the organ or tissue of interest.
+A very small amount of tracer, specific for the organ or tissue to be scanned, is injected into a vein by a nuclear medicine technologist.
+Images may be taken during the injection, immediately after the injection, or following a delayed period to allow the tracer to distribute to the organ or tissue of interest.
 The gamma rays emitted by the tracer are detected by a special camera that is positioned near the organ or part of the body being imaged.

 The amount of radiation from a nuclear medicine procedure is comparable to that received during a routine X-ray.
 The tracer only remains in the body for a short period of time before being eliminated in the urine or stool.

 - Preparation instructions vary by the type of procedure your doctor has ordered.
 For a complete listing, go to Preparing for a Nuclear Medicine Procedure.

 - Inform your physician and the nuclear medicine tech if you are breastfeeding, pregnant, or might be pregnant.